 At times, we may want to add a delay in our program.
 Usually this is associated with qubit characterization.
 Delays are not regular gate operations, and they do not affect the abstract semantics of the Quil program, so they're implemented with a PRAGMA directive.

 '''

 ...

 qubit index and time in seconds must be defined and provided

+the time argument accepts exponential notation e.g. 200e-9

 p += Pragma('DELAY', [qubit], str(time))

 '''